nchah/tech-graph/README.md

 *Disclaimer: All information on this page is presented for informational purposes only.
 There is no affiliation with any of the companies shown here.*

+This work has been accepted as a Late Breaking Work paper to the [ACM CHI Conference on Human Factors in Computing Systems](http://chi2019.acm.org/) (CHI 2019).

 ![](repo-images/tech-graph.png)

 ## Contents